laura-daugherty/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React JS solves our modern problem with data and the Dom.
+We have lots of dynamic data being used on our websites these days (Facebook) that needed a more memory efficient way to store data and move it around the application.
+React uses the virtual Dom to handle passing around data to lighten the load for the Dom.
+The React lets the engineer interact with the virtual Dom while all the Dom management is taken care of by React.

 - [ ] What does it mean to _think_ in react?

+Thinking in React is a specific way of looking at problems or applications you’d like to build and determining how to solve them using React.
+React applications are comprised of components, so one of the main points of thinking in React is to identify components you’d like on your page and building them out accordingly.
+After producing a static version of the page, the second main point of thinking in React is to visualize how the data will flow through the element from the top down.

 - [ ] Describe state.

+State is the internal dynamic data of the component.

 - [ ] Describe props.

+Props are arguments.
+Props are used to pass data (the state) down through React components.

 ## Project Set Up